hippopenny/hippopenny.github.io/_pages/home.md

   - image_path: /assets/images/hopheck/1.png
     alt: "hop heck at hippo penny"
     title: "Hop Heck: Can You Take the Leap?"
-    excerpt: "Hopping onto moonlit rooftops, skillfully jumping through an array of peculiar obstacles.
-Feel the heart-pounding rush of excitement as you guide Hop on this hecking thrilling adventure.
-Get prepared to hop, jump, and burst into laughter like never before!"
+    excerpt: "Hopping onto moonlit rooftops, jumping through cart, bike, trash can, banana peels, etc. Feel the heart-pounding rush of excitement as you guide Hop on this hecking thrilling adventure.
+My challenge for you: not to die for 5 minutes!"
     url:  /hopheck/
     btn_class: "btn--primary"
     btn_label: "Learn more"